h2oai/steam/scoring-service-builder/README.md

 ## To Do

-The web pages provided are just examples of what can be done and need to be improved to look good.
+The web pages are just examples of what can be done and need to be improved to look good.

-We could also improve the handling of the parameters of the predictor by getting the right types and variable names from the predictor.